Connorelsea/proform/README.md

 - Disable submit button conditionally
 - Track field touched state
 - Track submitting state
+- Choose validations onChange or validations on blur

+### Further Future Feature Goals (Ideas)

+- Support Yup validationSchema.
+Have generators on a per-type basis so that you can have a schema of validations for each type (warning, error, etc).
+- Documentation on non-`<form>` parent types.
+Custom parent types and custom submission for creating something like multiple popup chat windows where the input is a form input and the value is validated on the frontend for blankness onsubmit.
 - Maybe/maybe not: "Loading" type validation for async validations.
 Display until promise resolved then remove.
 Seems kind of cool idea
   - What should happen if async validation fails?
 Fallback?
 Retry?
-- Choose validations onChange or validations on blur
-- Support Yup validationSchema.
-Have generators on a per-type basis so that you can have a schema of validations for each type (warning, error, etc).

 # Documentation